Vizzuality/trends.earth-UI/README.md

 This project belongs to the GEF Project.

-This repo implements the UI for the GEF Environment.
+This repo implements the UI of the GEF Environment.
 A web app to explore and manage the API entities.

 Check out the other parts of the GEF project: